Curriculum - Graduate Degree MS

 The master of science degree in computer engineering provides students with a highly specialized knowledge in computer engineering, strengthening their ability to successfully formulate solutions to current technical problems, and offering a significant independent learning experience in preparation for further graduate study or for continuing professional development at the leading edge of the discipline.
 The program accommodates applicants with undergraduate degrees in computer engineering or related programs such as electrical engineering or computer science.
 Some additional bridge courses may be required for applicants from undergraduate degrees outside of computer engineering.

 The degree requires 30 semester credit hours and includes Analytical Topics (CMPE-610), two flexible core courses, four graduate electives, two semesters of graduate seminar, and options to conduct Thesis Research or Graduate Project.
 The core courses and graduate electives provide breadth and depth of knowledge to the students.
-The Computer Engineering Graduate Seminar (CMPE-795) provides students with exposure to a variety of topics presented by researchers from within RIT, industry, and other universities, and guides students to choose the culminating experience in either Thesis Research or Graduate Project.
+The Computer Engineering Graduate Seminar (CMPE-795) provides students with exposure to the state-of-the-art research in computer engineering and related disciplines.

-CMPE-610 Analytical Topics is required.
-Two courses are chosen from the following flexible graduate core course list with faculty advisor’s guidance.
+Two courses are chosen from the following core clusters with faculty advisor’s guidance.

 - CMPE-630 Digital Integrated Circuit Design